UlyssesZh/UlyssesZh.github.io/_posts/2020-04-08-basic-rm-game.md

 title: The structure of a basic RM game
 date: 2020-04-08 09:28:05 +0800
 categories:
   - programming
 tags:
   - ruby
   - javascript
   - rgss
 layout: post
+excerpt: >
-excerpt: 'In this article, I present minimal examples of a RM game.
+  In this article, I present minimal examples of a RM game.
-They only illustrate the basic concepts of how a RM game is structured and what is the running logic of it.'
+  They only illustrate the basic concepts of how a RM game is structured and what is the running logic of it.
 ---

 [RPG Maker (RM)](https://tkool.jp/)